-PA12 and PA13 are reserved for the capacitive touch controller on the DCT-CLB model.
+PA12 and PA13 are reserved and are used exclusively for the resistive touch controller, or the capacitive touch controller (DT/DCT models).
 These pins should not be connected else Touch performance may be degraded.
 There are 4.7K pullup resistors on each of these GPIO.
-Avoid these pins in normal situations on this DCT-CLB model.
-Using these pins on non-touch (D/D-CLB) and resistive touch (DT) modules is however OK, or in situations where touch is not required.
-These pins are 5V tolerant.
+Avoid these pins in normal situations.
+However, using these pins on non-touch (D model) is OK, or in situations where touch is not required.
+These pins are 5V tolerant